Kanishak-xd/json-crud-js/readme.md

-# CRUD Operations on a JS Object
+# CRUD Operations on a JS Object / JSON File

 JS Objects are a collection of keys, vals or attributes/properties, and entries Entries can be any data type as well as JS functions, arrays, etc